FreedomBen/breakout71/Readme.md

 # System requirements

-Breakout 71 can work offline and perform well even on low-end devices.
+Breakout 71 can work offline (add it to home screen) and perform well even on low-end devices.
 It's very lean and does not take much storage space (Roughly 0.1MB).
 If the app stutters, turn on "fast mode" in the settings to render a simplified view that should be faster.
 There's also an easy mode for kids (slower ball).